samworrall/playing-with-react/README.md

-# playing-with-react
-Trying React on a Rails application
+# Playing with React in a Rails application